 University Hill Secondary School

 This project is part of the new family of UBC University Hill schools, offering a continuum of education from early kindergarten to grade 12, with access to post-secondary enrichment studies.
-Grades 9-12 were relocated to the former UBC National Research Council building, which,by renovation and expansion, was transformed into the new 800 student capacity school.
+Grades 9-12 were relocated to the former UBC National Research Council building, which was renovated and expanded to be transformed into the new 800-student school.

-The school has achieved LEED™ certification.
+The school has achieved LEED® certification.
 Many elements of the existing building have been retained, such as windows and doors, to be reused and recycled in the renovation.
-Other LEED™ features include the use of regional, low VOC materials and 100% FSC Certified wood.
+Other LEED® features include the use of regional, low VOC materials, and 100% FSC Certified wood.